nitinkc/nitinkc.github.io/_posts/design-patterns/2022-11-22-SOLID-principles.md

 **O -> Open closed principle**
 * Open to Extension
 * Closed for modification
+* new classes rather than modifying existing one after code reached steady state

 * Extend vs implement
 * Eg : Strategy design pattern, Template design pattern

 **L -> Liskov substitution principle**
+- Same as POLYMORPHISM.
 * subclasses should be able to be used interchangeably with their base class
 * Overriding methods should not violate the behavior expected from the superclass
 ```java